 Our Papermaking Systems segment has a long and well-established history of developing, manufacturing, and marketing equipment for the global papermaking and paper recycling industries.
 Some of our businesses or their predecessor companies have been in operation for more than 100 years.
-Our customer base includes major global paper manufacturers and we believe we have one of the largest installed bases of equipment in the pulp and paper industry.
+Our customer base includes major global paper manufacturers and we believe we have one of the largest installed bases of equipment in the markets we serve within the pulp and paper industry.
 We manufacture our products in nine countries in Europe, North and South America, and Asia.